LOUIS, 1st MARQUESS OF MILFORD HAVEN

 Lady Malcolm of Poltalloch

 By 1880, Louis was madly in love with the socialite-come-actress Mrs Edward 'Lillie' Langtry, née Emilie Le Breton, later Lady de Bathe (1853-1929), the former mistress of 'Uncle Bertie' - The Prince of Wales, later King Edward VII (1841(1901-1910), who encouraged the liaison.
-Mrs Langtry subsequently fell pregnant and to avoid any scandal Louis was assigned to HMS Inconstant and on 8th March 1881 a daughter was born in Paris, France.
-The child - 'Jeanne Marie', was 20yrs when she discovered Mr Langtry was not her biological father, the disclosure of which caused a great rift between mother and daughter who was asked - "who would you prefer to have as a father - a penniless drunken Irishman or a Royal Prince and the most handsome of all Naval officers?"
+Mrs Langtry subsequently fell pregnant and to avoid any scandal Louis was assigned to HMS Inconstant and on 8th March 1881 a daughter was born at the Hotel Gibraltar, Paris, France.
+The child - 'Jeanne Marie', was 20yrs old when she discovered Mr Langtry was not her biological father, the disclosure of which caused a great rift between mother and daughter who was asked - "who would you prefer to have as a father - a penniless drunken Irishman or a Royal Prince and the most handsome of all Naval officers?"

 On 30th June 1902 at St Margaret's Church, Westminster, Jeanne Marie married Sir Ian Malcolm of Poltalloch (1868-1944), a Conservative MP, whose family disapproved of Mrs Langtry.
 Lady Malcolm established herself into respectable society (unlike her mother) and went on to head the Marylebone Housing Association for many years and was appointed a Member of the Order of the Order of the British Empire (MBE) for her Red Cross work.
 Jeanne Marie died on 15th February 1964, aged 83yrs.